Tsr2121/TommyLaraProjectFinal/README.md

 2. *Map*

 A view that displays the locations of the squirrel sightings in Central Park on OpenStreets map.
-Use /map to access
+Use /map to access.
+We have limited the showings of sightings to 50 to not freeze the server.

 3. *Update*